Fantasio (Offenbach): Performance history

-Fantasio was performed in concert by Opera Rara with the Orchestra of the Age of Enlightenment conducted by Sir Mark Elder, at the Royal Festival Hall, London on 15 December 2013, with Sarah Connolly (Fantasio), Brenda Rae (Elsbeth), Victoria Simmonds (Flamel), Russell Braun (Le Prince), Neal Davies (Sparck) and Brindley Sherratt (Le Roi) and a recording with the same cast was published in 2014.
+Fantasio was performed in concert by Opera Rara with the Orchestra of the Age of Enlightenment conducted by Sir Mark Elder, at the Royal Festival Hall, London on 15 December 2013, with Sarah Connolly (Fantasio), Brenda Rae (Elsbeth), Victoria Simmonds (Flamel), Russell Braun (Le Prince), Neal Davies (Sparck) and Brindley Sherratt (Le Roi) and a recording with the same cast was issued in 2014.
+The first staged performance of the Keck critical edition was at the Staatstheater in Karlsruhe in December 2014, conducted by Andreas Schuller.

 Keck argues that one reason for the neglect of Fantasio was that it has been difficult to locate a performing edition; only a vocal score was published at the time of the premiere, along with a corrupt and re-orchestrated German version.
 Keck's researches have assembled many difficult to access manuscripts for a projected critical edition (Offenbach Edition Keck – OEK), leading to his claim that Fantasio is a rich and rounded masterpiece by the composer, and an important step towards his opera The Tales of Hoffmann.

-A new production of Fantasio by the Opéra-Comique was presented at the Théâtre du Châtelet, Paris, in February 2017 with Marianne Crebassa in the title role, with the intention of touring to Rouen, Montpellier and Zagreb.
-The production by the Orchestre National Montpellier was performed at the Opéra Comédie, Montpellier in December 2018 and January 2019 with the title role played by Rihab Chaieb under the musical direction of Pierre Dumoussaud.
+A new production of Fantasio by the Opéra-Comique was presented at the Théâtre du Châtelet, Paris, in February 2017 conducted by Laurent Campellone with Marianne Crebassa in the title role, with the intention of touring to Rouen, Montpellier and Zagreb.
+It was filmed for Medici TV and the same production was seen in Geneva in 2017, and at the Opéra Comédie, Montpellier in December 2018 and January 2019 with the title role played by Rihab Chaieb under the musical direction of Pierre Dumoussaud, and returned to the Opéra Comique (Salle Favart) in December 2023.
+Opera Zuid mounted the first Dutch performances in May and June 2019 touring the Netherlands, and finishing in Cologne.

 In an English version by Jeremy Sams, the work was seen at the 2019 Garsington festival, conducted by Justin Doyle, with Hanna Hipp as Fantasio and Jennifer France as Elsbeth.